Yash-Kavaiya/AI4ICPS/README.md

-# IIT Kharagpur AI4ICPS Certificate Programme
+# TCS iON IIT Kharagpur AI4ICPS Certificate Programme

-## Hands-on Approach to AI for Real-World Applications (HAAI) - Cohort 2

-### Overview
+## Introduction
-This online certificate programme is offered by AI4ICPS of IIT Kharagpur in collaboration with TCS iON.
-It provides a hands-on approach to AI for real-world applications, equipping learners with basic to intermediate proficiency in AI and ML.
+The IIT Kharagpur AI4ICPS Certificate Programme is an online course offered by the AI4ICPS of IIT Kharagpur in collaboration with TCS iON.
+This program aims to equip learners with fundamental to intermediate proficiency in Artificial Intelligence (AI) and Machine Learning (ML).

-### Key Details
+## Programme Details
+- **Hands-on approach to AI for real-world applications**
+- **Fee**: ₹ 5,999/- (Inclusive of all applicable taxes)
+- **Registration Deadline**: 7th July 2024
-- **Start Date**: July 13, 2024
+- **Cohort 2 Commencement**: Saturday, 13th July 2024
-- **End Date**: October 19, 2024 (tentative)
+- **Cohort 2 Completion**: 3rd week of October (Tentative)
-- **Format**: Online (Live Sessions + Hands-on)
+- **Learning Format**: Online (Live Sessions + Hands-on)
 - **Language**: English

-- **Price**: ₹5,999/- (Inclusive of all applicable taxes)
-- **Registration Deadline**: July 7, 2024
+## About the Programme
+This Online Certificate Programme, facilitated by AI4ICPS, an AI and ML Technology Innovation Hub at IIT Kharagpur, is designed for learners to gain industry-relevant AI skills through live lectures and practical tools.
+Successful learners will receive certificates and up to three interview opportunities.

-### Programme Highlights
+### Key Highlights
-- 100 hours of overall experiential learning
+- **100 hours of experiential learning**
-- Live lectures from IIT Kharagpur faculty
+- **Live lectures** from IIT Kharagpur faculty
-- Hands-on sessions with industry-standard tools
+- **Modular quizzes, tips and tricks, assignments**
+- **Discussion room community**
-- Industry projects and use cases
+- **Industry projects and use cases**
-- Live doubt clearing sessions
+- **Live doubt clearing sessions** with experts
-- Certificate of Merit for top 10% performers
+- **Certificate of Merit** for top 10% learners
-- Interaction with industry experts from TCS & others
+- **Interaction with industry experts** from TCS & others
-- Access to public datasets, tutorials, and coding assignments
+- **Access to public datasets, tutorials, and coding assignments**
+- **Industry preparedness** guidance from AI4ICPS Hub
-- Resume preparation guidance
+- **Resume preparation guidance** by AI4ICPS Hub

 ### Learning Outcomes
-- Programming and hands-on expertise in AI and ML
+- Proficiency in programming and hands-on AI/ML
-- Mathematical fundamentals of AI
+- Understanding of mathematical fundamentals of AI
-- Exposure to latest developments like Autonomous cars and Generative AI
+- Exposure to the latest developments in AI, including autonomous vehicles and Generative AI
-- Opportunity for 3 corporate interviews (for eligible candidates)
+- Eligibility to appear for three corporate interviews

-### Tools and Technologies Covered
-Python, Google Colaboratory, Jupyter Notebook, PyTorch, Keras, TensorFlow, NumPy, Pandas, scikit-learn
+### What You Will Learn
+- Python
+- Google Colaboratory
+- Jupyter Notebook
+- PyTorch
+- Keras
+- TensorFlow
+- NumPy
+- Pandas
+- scikit-learn

 ### Potential Job Roles
-Machine Learning Engineer, Deep Learning Engineer, ML Architect, AI Engineer, AI Architect, GPT3 Developer, GenAI Developer, Data Scientist

-### Target Audience
+- Machine Learning Engineer
+- Deep Learning Engineer
+- ML Architect
+- AI Engineer
+- AI Architect
+- GPT3 Developer
+- GenAI Developer
+- Data Scientist

+### Who Should Apply
-- Freshers/individuals pursuing Bachelor's/Master's degree aspiring for an AI career
+- Freshers or individuals pursuing Bachelor's/Master's degrees aspiring for a career in AI
-- Individuals with basic programming and advanced mathematical knowledge looking to build their career in IT industry
+- Individuals with basic programming and advanced mathematical knowledge aiming to build a career in the IT industry

-### Programme Structure
+### Programme Pedagogy
-The programme consists of 14 weeks of sessions, covering topics from Introduction to AI to Industry Use Cases and Career Preparation.
-Each week includes live lectures, hands-on labs, and Q&A sessions.
+- **Expert-led live sessions**: Training by IIT KGP professors and industry experts
+- **Recorded session videos**: Learn anytime, anywhere
+- **Industry use cases**: Real-world experience through use cases
+- **Peer networking and expert connect**: Interactive learning network
+- **Hands-on sessions**: Practical learning with real-world content and datasets
+- **Live doubt-solving sessions**: Real-time query resolution by experts
+- **Digital certificate**: Co-branded certificate upon successful completion
+- **Dedicated learning management team**: Continuous guidance and updates

+## Programme Curriculum
+The course syllabus includes live lectures, recorded session videos, and community-based digital classrooms.
+For a comprehensive schedule, download the detailed PDF.

+[Download Now]

+## Digital Certificate
+Learners will receive a co-branded digital certificate upon successful completion of the programme.

+### Contact Us
+- **Request a Callback**
+- **Email**: info.tcsionhub@tcs.com
+- **Contact Centre Number**: 1800 266 6282

+For more details, please refer to our FAQs section.

+## About TCS iON
+TCS iON provides educational programs across various domains including Artificial Intelligence, Software Development, Sales & BD, and more.
+Our offerings cater to different educational levels from school education to vocational and higher education.

-### Certification
+### Connect With Us
-Learners can receive one of three certificates based on their performance:
-1. Certificate of Participation
-2. Certificate of Completion
-3. Certificate of Merit (for top 10% performers, awarded at the IIT campus)

-For more information, visit: [TCSiON IIT KGP Certificate Program](https://www.tcsion.com/hub/iit-kgp-certificate-program/hands-on-approach-to-ai/)
+- **Location**: Olympus A, Hiranandani Estate, Ghodbunder Road, Patlipada, Thane West - 400607, Maharashtra
+- **Phone**: 1800 266 6282
+- **Follow Us**: Facebook, Twitter, LinkedIn, Instagram, YouTube

 # IIT Kharagpur AI4ICPS Certificate Programme